bhattkacode/wayvibes/README.md

 ### Why Wayvibes?

-Unlike mechvibes and rustyvibes, which have [issues](https://github.com/KunalBagaria/rustyvibes/issues/23) running on Wayland, Wayvibes aims to provide a seamless experience for users on this platform.
+Unlike mechvibes and rustyvibes, which have [issues](https://github.com/KunalBagaria/rustyvibes/issues/23) running on Wayland, Wayvibes aims to provide a seamless integration with wayland.